icrusader/icrusader.github.io/blog3.md

 I managed to complete all the challenges in the Forensics and Misc categories, which felt awesome.
 I also made good progress in the Web and Crypto sections.

 But the competition also showed me what I need to work on.
 The pwn and Reverse Engineering challenges were super tough, and it’s clear I need more experience there.
 Honestly, one of the best parts was all the new tools I got to use.
 I was constantly learning how to use new software on the fly to solve problems.
+## 🛠️ Technical Write-ups & Code

+For those interested in the technical details, I'm publishing my write-ups for the challenges on GitHub.
+You can see exactly how I solved problems in Forensics, Misc, and the other categories.
+It’s the best way to see the tools and techniques I used in action.

+Check out my GitHub here: [Github](https://github.com/icrusader/CTF)
 ## 💬 What's Next?

 The US Cyber Games was a great reality check.
 It reminded me that in cybersecurity, you never stop learning.
 I’m proud of how I did, but this is just the beginning.